 If you received any tickets, fines, or citations as a result of the accident, you’ll need to turn these over to your lawyer.
 If you have any citations from a previous incident, these may also be relevant.
-Make sure to provide your lawyer with a full and frank account of any road traffic incidents you’ve previously been involved in.
+Make sure to provide your car accident lawyer Austin with a full and frank account of any road traffic incidents you’ve previously been involved in.

 Strengthen Your Case With Documents for Car Crashes

 If you want to strengthen your case and make your account of events iron clad, all of the above documents for car crashes will help.
 With a good car crash lawyer and the evidence to back you up, you’re far more likely to receive the compensation you deserve.